polganesh/springk8s/README.md

   - Maven :- build tool for this project.
   - Docker :- for creating docker image
   - Helm :- helm client for deploying this application as a helm chart.
+  - k8s cluster - for current scenario we are using EKS from Amazon.
 - Optional
   - if using AWS EKS
     - AWS account